iworks/simple-seo-improvements/readme.txt

 * The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.6.

 = 2.0.3 (2023-11-22) =
-* Check for the LocalBuisness page option has been added to avoid showing the form on all new pages.
+* Check for the LocalBusiness page option has been added to avoid showing the form on all new pages.

 = 2.0.2 (2023-11-15) =
 * The AI bots bloking has been added into the robots.txt file.